msiplab/SaivDr/README.md

-* Shogo Muramatsu and Natsuki Aizawa, "Image Restoration with 2-D Non-separable Oversampled Lapped Transforms," Proc. of 2013 IEEE International Conference on Image Processing (ICIP), pp.1051-1055, Sep.
+* Shogo Muramatsu and Natsuki Aizawa, "Image Restoration with 2-D Non-separable Oversampled Lapped Transforms," Proc. of 2013 IEEE International Conference on Image Process.
+(ICIP), pp.1051-1055, Sep.
 2013

-* Shogo Muramatsu and Natsuki Aizawa, "Lattice Structures for 2-D Non-separable Oversampled Lapped Transforms, Proc. of 2013 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pp.5632-5636, May 2013
+* Shogo Muramatsu and Natsuki Aizawa, "Lattice Structures for 2-D Non-separable Oversampled Lapped Transforms, Proc. of 2013 IEEE International Conference on Acoustics, Speech and Signal Process.
+    (ICASSP), pp.5632-5636, May 2013

 ## Acknowledgement

-This project was supported by JSPS KAKENHI (23560443,26420347).
+This project was supported by JSPS KAKENHI (JP23560443,JP26420347).

 ## Contributors